marbl/Mash/doc/sphinx/data.rst

 * ``80idy_3x``: 80% Mash Containment Score, at least 3x median k-mer multiplicity.
   Useful for finding related, but novel, sequences.

-The files are tab separate, with each line beginning with a RefSeq assembly accession, followed by SRA accessions, for example:
+The files are tab separated, with each line beginning with a RefSeq assembly accession, followed by SRA accessions, for example:

 ::